 Last week we got familiarized with the how the GPIO edge detection code works, the C makefile, and cross-compilation for the Omega.
 Since our code doesn’t use any external C libraries, we’re going to shake it up and compile the new program on the Omega2!

-If you haven’t installed gcc, the C/C++ compiler onto the Omega, please follow our earlier 2 Bullet Tuesday, Compiling C & C++ Applications.
+, the C/C++ compiler onto the Omega, please follow our earlier 2 Bullet Tuesday, Compiling C & C++ Applications.

 A Look at the Code

 Now, it’s the time to start preparing our code!
-On your Omega, create a directory named something like projects in the /root directory.
-To get the code, we’ll need to clone the gpioIrqTrigger GitHub Repo (see our guide on using git on the Omega if you need some pointers)
+On your Omega, create a directory named something like projects

-Let’s take a brief look at the code, specifically the gpioIrqTrigger.c file.
+file.
 It relies on command line arguments to define which GPIO to track for edges, what type of edge to look out for (rising, falling, or both), and the action that should happen when the specified edge is detected:

 Usage: gpioIrqTrigger <gpio> <edge> <action>

-If the arguments are all present and make sense, the program then make the GPIO available for use with sysfs, set the GPIO edge we are interested in, and start an infinite loop that uses pollfd for edge detection.
+for edge detection.
 If an edge (a change in the GPIO value) is detected, the new value of the GPIO will be read and the program will make a system call to perform the action specified by the command line arguments.
 Since this is in an infinite loop, this will continue indefinitely – executing the specified action every time the button is pressed.

 Compiling the Code

-Now that we’ve gotten the source code and taken a peek at it, we’ll use gcc to compile the program!
-Go to the gpioIrqTrigger directory and issue the following command:
+Now that we’ve gotten the source code and taken a peek at it, we’ll use gcc

 gcc gpioIrqTrigger.c -o gpioIrqTrigger

 You will notice a couple of warnings while compiling the code.
 You can safely ignore them as they won’t affect the program’s operation.
-Also, you will notice a new file: an executable called gpioIrqTrigger!
+Also, you will notice a new file: an executable called gpioIrqTrigger

 Building the Circuit